barbinbrad/comma-webapps/README.md

 npm run dev
 ```

-The monorepo relies heavily on [workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
 To add a 3rd party package to a particular app (`cabana`, for example) run:

 ```bash
 npm install @awesome/package -w cabana